Grace Darling is chiefly remembered for helping rescue passengers from a ship in the nineteenth century by rowing a boat out to sea in a storm

 1834: First launching of the 150 ton steamship “Forfarshire” at Dundee.

 At quarter to 5 in the morning Grace spotted the stricken ship from her window.
 It was not until 7 that she and her father spotted survivors on the reef.
-Her father (52) and herself (22) decided to set out in the family cobble boat to help as they feared that the lifeboats from nearby Bamburgh or North Sunderland would not be able to be launched in such bad weather.
+Her father (Aged 52) and herself (Aged 22) decided to set out in the family cobble boat to help as they feared that the lifeboats from nearby Bamburgh or North Sunderland would not be able to be launched in such bad weather.
 They set off to approach the wreck from the south in the lee of the storm.
 Once there they found nine people alive including a Mrs. Dawson holding the bodies of her two dead children.
 The cobble could not accommodate them all and five people were taken off.
 Once they were landed at the lighthouse William Darling and two of the rescued crewmen from the “Forfarshire” set out again for a second trip to take the remaining people off.
 They arrived back at the lighthouse by 9 a.m.
-Miraculously, later that day a lifeboat from the “Forfarshire” was sighted by a Sloop which took off another nine survivors and landed them at Tynemouth.
+Miraculously, later that day a lifeboat from the “Forfarshire” was sighted by a sloop which took off another nine survivors and landed them at Tynemouth.

-(1st October) When the body of William Doughty, a fireman on the “Forfarshire”, was washed up another inquest was held at Hugh Ross’s house.
+When the body of William Doughty, a fireman on the “Forfarshire”, was washed up another inquest was held at Hugh Ross’s house on the 1st October.
 This time Mr. Just the manager of the shipping line was invited.
 Some of the statements of the crew about the boilers being faulty and the passengers insistence that the Captain should put back to port were contradicted and this time it was decided that the ship had come to grief purely because of the tempestuousness of the weather.
 Grace was to be visited by all sorts of interested people immediately after the story broke in the “Newcastle Journal” and she was besieged by people wanting locks of her hair.
 Many poets, including William Wordsworth himself praised her heroism in verse.
 There were also requests for her to appear at the Adelphi Theatre in London and at Batty’s Equestrian Circus in Edinburgh, complete with offers of large sums of money.
 Grace being extremely modest refused all of these.
 Many public subscriptions were also raised in her honour, but although they raised large sums and touched the hearts of all in the land including Queen Victoria she never touched a penny.
 Awards were showered on her including Silver Medals from the Royal National Institute for the Preservation of Life from Shipwreck (Later to become the Royal National Lifeboat Institution) and the Gold Medallion from the Royal Humane Society.

 1841: Grace had continued to live with her parents at Longstone Lighthouse but by now her health had become a problem.
 At the end of the year she moved to stay with a family friend, George Shield, in Wooler where it was thought the air would be beneficial.
 As there was no improvement she moved to Alnwick where she was attended by the Duchess of Northumberland’s own physician.
 She then moved back to Bamburgh to stay at the house of her sister Thomasin who cared for her lovingly right up until her death.